GongT/baobao/library/basic-helpers/docs/basic-helpers.api.md

 export class CustomSet<Type = string> {
     // (undocumented)
     [Symbol.iterator](): Iterator<Type>;
-    // Warning: (ae-forgotten-export) The symbol "Finder" needs to be exported by the entry point _export_all_in_once_index.d.ts constructor(finder?: Finder<Type>);
+    // Warning: (ae-forgotten-export) The symbol "Finder" needs to be exported by the entry point _export_all_in_one_index.d.ts constructor(finder?: Finder<Type>);
     // (undocumented)
     add(item: Type): boolean;